cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 Now that we have the proper system related properties initialized we need an RSA public-private key pair to execute encryption and decryption of the data.
-The public key is used to encrypt data and the private key is used to decrypt.
-If you have previously generated an RSA key pair please reference the `Additional Configuration Options`__ section below.
+The public key is used to encrypt data and the private key is used to decrypt. **If you have previously generated an RSA key pair** please reference the `Setting Keys for Encryption Without Key Gen Command`_ section below.
+Otherwise, run the following to generate a key pair.
-Otherwise run the following.

 .. code:: bash

-        $ cms key gen rsa --set_path
+        $ cms key gen pem

-Now that we have the initialized system and RSA key pair we can encrypt the config.
+Now that we ran secinit and obtained an RSA key pair we can encrypt the config.

 Encrypting the Config File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Cloudmesh encrypts some attributes by default.
+To reference which values
+will be encrypted run the ``cms config security list`` command.
+This will
-The configuration file can be encrypted by running the following
+print all of the attribute dot paths whoes values will be encrypted by the
-command.
-By default the encryption command will encrypt everything
-within the cloudmesh.yaml file that is not necessary for decryption.
-To
+`cms config encrypt` command.

-edit which attributes are encrypted or excluded from encryption
+Cloudmesh provides functionality to add or remove which attributes are encrypted.
-reference the `Additional Configuration Options`_ section below.
+To add attributes that will be encrypted reference the
+`Selecting Attributes to Encrypt`_ section.
+To ensure certain attributes are
+**not encrypted** reference the `Selecting Attributes to Exclude from Encryption`_

+After referencing the ``cms config security list`` command and ensuring that the
+list meets your needs you can encrypt the config file by running the following.

 .. code:: bash